 Joining the Friends is a great way to learn more about Stanley Spencer’s work, his life and times, and to meet like-minded people.
 Friends benefit from free admission to all the Gallery’s exhibitions and from invitations to special events.
 Special Friends’ events include exhibition previews, outings to other art galleries and places of artistic or architectural interest, and an annual talk and meeting each March.
 A quarterly newsletter keeps Friends up-to-date on what is happening in the Gallery and on upcoming events.

 It is easy to join and excellent value too.
 Please download an application form here or ask for one at the Gallery.
 When joining, please consider making your subscription eligible for Gift Aid by completing the declaration on the form.

-Two year subscriptions: £15.00 single / £30.00 couple per annum – or five-year subscription £30.00 single / £50.00 couples.
+Two year subscriptions: £15.00 single / £30.00 doubles – or five-year subscription £30.00 single / £50.00 doubles.

 Gallery talk by Jen Gash Friday 17 January at 7.30pm

 Jen Gash, Sky Arts Landscape Artist of the Year, will be giving a talk at the Gallery entitled ‘In the footsteps of Stanley Spencer’ (or ‘My imaginary relationship with Stanley’).

 This year’s AGM will take place on Friday 27 March at the Odney Club in Cookham.

 Our guest speaker is the writer, curator and lecturer, David Boyd Haycock.
 David is the author of several books, including A Crisis of Brilliance, a group biography of the artists Paul Nash, Mark Gertler, Dora Carrington, Stanley Spencer and C.R.W.
 Nevinson, all of whom were students together at the Slade School of Art in London.